New Ibec president calls for business supports to be maintained

 “The need for better infrastructure, for example better transport, and the rapid roll out of broadband to all parts of the country could not be more stark at this time.
 We need to ensure that no part of the country is left behind – we cannot create a divide – least of all a digital divide.”

-Mr Blair went on to call for an improvement of the quality of life of citizens in the State through better healthcare, more effective childcare and the provision of affordable housing.
+Mr Blair went on to call for an improvement in the quality of life for citizens in the State through better healthcare, more effective childcare and the provision of affordable housing.

 Mr Blair succeeds Dalata chief executive Pat McCann as Ibec’s president.

-At the president’s dinner, which was this year held remotely, the Taoiseach Micheál Martin noted that Government’s aim is to protect “as many jobs as possible”, support “businesses big and small” and help those who have lost their jobs to reskill.
+At the president’s dinner, which was this year held remotely, Taoiseach Micheál Martin said the Government’s aim was to protect “as many jobs as possible”, support “businesses big and small” and help those who have lost their jobs to reskill.